2019 TBP Convention

-An opportunity for delegates from all parts of the country to meet and socialize with each other.
+- An opportunity for delegates from all parts of the country to meet and socialize with each other.
 Chapter representatives are afforded a special opportunity to meet with Association Officials and to learn first-hand about problems, solutions, and opinions on the role of TBP on the nation’s campuses.

 Each collegiate chapter must send one voting delegate to the Convention at the Association’s expense.
 Chapters are also encouraged to send non-voting delegates and advisors at their expense.

 Voting delegates will be required to present a photo ID at registration.
 No ID, no vote!
 If at the last moment a duly-elected voting delegate cannot come and a non-voting delegate attends, the alternate automatically becomes the official voting delegate.
 All delegates must be members of Tau Beta Pi.
-All attendees are required to sign the attendance slip indicating they have read and understood the Professionalism Policy.
-Copies will be available at registration.
+All attendees are required to read and understand the Professionalism Policy.
+Copies will be available at registration and must be signed.